 I'm a strong believer in balanced critique and feedback.
 One of my roles as a photographer running workshops and a Facebook group for other photographers is the use of fair critique to enable and empower another photographer in a supportive and honest way.
 That works both ways as far as I'm concerned and I openly welcome feedback on my workshops and my images on my Facebook photography page of 100,000 people.
 There's nothing quite so powerful as the words of someone who has attended one of my workshops or looked at an image of mine which has moved them in some way, and who feels they need to express themselves about that experience.
-Feedback is the life blood of any business as far as I'm concerned.
-It helps you improve those areas that need to be better and consolidate the parts of the business that are doing well.
+Feedback is the life blood of anyone who wants to develop themselves as far as I'm concerned.
+It helps you improve those areas that need to be better and consolidate the parts of your life that are going well.
 Feedback for me is neither positive nor negative.
 It offers me the recipient a unique insight into how a client has perceived my performance as a mentor and tutor, and has the power to act as a catalyst for change if change is needed.

 To anyone who has taken the time to attend one of my workshops, make a comment on my photography or put pen to paper to write to me about how they felt a workshop went I thank you.
 Only through your voiced opinions can I continue to grow as a facilitator and photographer so please keep the feedback coming.